 I had taken all the necessary precautions.
 My voice was calm and steady when I asked if I could go to my girlfriend’s house.
 I made it sound as routine as possible, like the many times I had asked before.
 I didn’t rush out the door to reveal any extraordinary excitement.
 I even turned left out of the driveway when I needed to turn right to go to my friend’s house.
 I thought I was a genius.

-In the following weeks, my parents made it my responsibility to earn their trust back.
-When my Dad got home from his business trip, I sat down with both of them to talk about the whole incident.
+In the following weeks, my parents made it my responsibility to earn back their trust.
+When my dad got home from his business trip, I sat down with both of them to talk about the whole incident.
 My Mom, while explaining how I had demolished the level of trust between us, asked me how they were now supposed to know if I was ever really going where I said I was going.
 Rebuilding trust was a big issue.

-Since that night, I have been more open with my parents when I want to do something or go somewhere.
+Since that night, I have rebuilt trust b being more open with my parents when I want to do something or go somewhere.
 I think now, at the ripe and wise age of 21 (with surely no mistakes left to make), I realize that the sooner you show your parents you can have a mature, adult relationship that is built on trust, the better the relationship will be.

 So many years later, that story always makes my mom and me laugh.
 I know she thought she was the most badass mom in America that night.
 I will admit that it was an impressive and elaborate plan to form on the fly.
 But in the end, it’s just Murphy’s Law.